Vehicles included are:

 A daily charge runs form midnight to midnight.
 If you drive within the ULEZ area across two days, for example before midnight and after midnight, you will have to pay two daily charges.

 These are in addition to any Congestion Charge or Low Emission Zone (LEZ) charges that apply.

 If your vehicle does not meet the required ULEZ standards you can:

-The ULEZ scheme allows for some vehicles to retrofit emissions reduction technology to meet the ULEZ standards.
+The ULEZ (and LEZ) schemes allow for some vehicles to retrofit emissions reduction technology to meet the standards.

-Retrofit technologies will need to be certified by the government's Clean Vehicle Retrofit Accreditation Scheme (CVRAS).
-The CVRAS currently only has emissions reduction technologies certified for buses.
-We expect retrofit technologies to be developed for coaches and other specialist heavy vehicles where replacing the vehicle would be very expensive.
+Retrofit technologies need to be certified by the government's Clean Vehicle Retrofit Accreditation Scheme (CVRAS).
+The CVRAS currently only has emissions reduction technologies certified for buses, coaches and refuse vehicles, although equipment suppliers can test and certify equipment.

-Any HGV or coach with emissions reduction technology fitted must have this certified by the CVRAS.
-Once certified, we will be notified directly.
+Any HGV, bus, coach or refuse vehicle with emissions reduction technology fitted needs to have this certified by the CVRAS.
+Once certified, the owner should notify TfL directly.

 More details on the retrofit accreditation process and suppliers are available on the Energy Savings Trust website.